 - Use a drinking glass with a narrower neck.
 What do you observe?

-Final Thoughts on the Water Rise Experiment?
+Final Thoughts on the Burning Candle Rising Water Experiment?

 If your kid is like mine and wants to do this experiment multiple times, you might find that the candle goes out right away.
 If that happens, blow in the glass and wave it in the air and then try again.